Celtikill/static-site/terraform/foundations/org-management/README.md

 3. Update GitHub Actions workflows with new account details
 4. Test deployments to each environment

+## AWS Configuration Output

+After successful deployment, the workflow generates AWS CLI configuration files as artifacts:

+- **aws-cli-config.ini**: AWS CLI profiles for cross-account access to dev/staging/prod
+- **README.md**: Instructions for using the generated configuration

+These files are uploaded as GitHub Actions artifacts and can be downloaded from the workflow run page.

+### Using Generated Configuration

+1. Download the artifact from the successful workflow run
+2. Extract the files and follow the README instructions
+3. Append the configuration to your `~/.aws/config`
+4. Replace `YOUR_USERNAME` with your IAM username in MFA serial entries

 ## Troubleshooting

 ### Common Issues